 load() methods which take and return persistable objects respectively.
 In order to function properly, persisters must have both read and write access to your storage system.

-In the example below, the Filesystem persister loads a persistable estimator from the filesystem, such as the system's local hard drive or network attached storage (NAS), and then saves it after performing some task.
+In the example below, the Filesystem persister loads a persistable estimator from the filesystem, such as the system's local hard drive, and then saves it after performing some task.

 use Rubix\ML\Persisters\Filesystem; $persister = new Filesystem('example.model'); $estimator = $persister->load(); // Do something $persister->save($estimator);

-Model serialization occurs in between saving a loading and can be thought of as packaging a model's parameters into a single contiguous blob of data.
+Serialization occurs in between saving and loading a model and can be thought of as packaging the model's parameters into a single contiguous blob of data.
 The data can be in byte-stream format such as with PHP's Native serializer or in binary format as with the Igbinary serializer.
-Knowing the format that a model was serialized in will allow you to transport the model between systems.

 In the next example, we demonstrate how to replace the default serializer of the Filesystem persister with Igbinary format.